hidelab/sharc-bcbio/Claire_bcbio_doc.md

 Set up a folder for your project that ISN'T named the same as the analysis name you are using for your files.
 E.g. I have a project folder called "PD_RNAseq" where as my files are named "PD_bcbio.whatever".
 This is because bcbio will create a new folder with the same name as the file names later on, and it will get confusing if it's the same as the project folder.

+From now on:
-From now on "project folder" means the folder where you are storing your project (duh) "youranalysisname" is the name you chose to call your files
+* "project folder" means the folder where you are storing your project (duh)
+* "youranalysisname" is the name you chose to call your files

 Put your csv file in your project folder.